supahcraig/rpcn_snowflake/README.md

 #### Output: kafka_franz

-_TODO:  change to the new `redpanda` output processor._

-Once the buffer releases a batch of messages, the `kafka_franz` output will take the messages and publish them to the topic defined in the .env file, on the Repdanda cluster at the `seed_broker` address.
+Once the buffer releases a batch of messages, the `redpanda` output will take the messages and publish them to the topic defined in the .env file, on the Repdanda cluster at the `seed_broker` address.

 ---